 EasySplit 220™ #23 30A 240v Splitter 5ft. cable NEMA 14-30 (1996+) to one 14-30 and one L6-20 outlets with kWh/Watt/Volt/Amp meter

 The EasySplit 220™ allows you to share your Dryer outlet with your EVSE.
 Allows both to share the 30 amp Dryer outlet, no more swapping plugs wearing out your Dryer outlet!
 Charge at night when not doing laundry and use the full circuit to charge your car.
 View line voltage, amperage draw, wattage draw and kilowatt hours consumed in real time on the beautiful meter.
 Great for apartment dwellers, temp housing or an easy hookup at a friend’s/relative’s house.
-Housed in a solid 6x6x4 PVC gray box.
+Housed in a high strength Polycarbonate enclosure measuring 10.00 x 7.00 x 4.06 in / 254.00 x 177.80 x 103.12 mm.
 Input power cable is a NEMA 14-30.

-This unit is built in the original square gray box with the 14-30 outlet on the left of the face and the L6-20 outlet on the right of the face.
+This unit is built with the 14-30 outlet on the left of the face and the L6-20 outlet on the right of the face.

 Be sure to set your Electric Vehicle or EV Charging Station (EVSE) to 24amps or less when using the EasySplit 220™ (max draw for 30amp Dryer Circuit).